 - Super simple coffee filter fireworks found at No Time For Flash Cards.

-- A red, white & blue coffee filter bunting for your porch, the tutorial is at Katydid and Kid.
+- A red, white & blue coffee filter bunting for your porch, the tutorial is at Sunshine and Hurricanes.

 - Crafts by Amanda makes patriotic coffee filter flowers.

 - Little Wonders Days’ made a pop rocket with a coffee filter and toilet paper tube!